 1. Keep Your Place Clean

-2. Declutter and Vacuum Regularly
+2. Declutter & Vacuum Regularly

-3. Light Up Dark Areas of Your House
+3. Light Up Dark Areas Of Your House

-Silverfish are nocturnal creatures so they tend to squeeze their bodies into dark and tiny spaces and gaps in your home.
+Silverfish are nocturnal creatures, so they tend to squeeze their bodies into dark and tiny spaces and gaps in your home.
 They hate light.
 Therefore, giving them what they dislike is one of the ways to keep them away.
 Let lots of light into areas and rooms that are predominantly dingy and dark.
 If you have an unused room, try installing new lighting or simply draw back curtains if there are some.
 The goal is to get rid of silverfish dungeons and any substantial shadows.

-4. Use a Dehumidifier
+4. Use A Dehumidifier

-5. Seal and Caulk
+5. Seal & Caulk

 All those cleaning and vacuuming efforts will come to naught if you leave a small hole or an opportunity for silverfish to enter your house.
-To get rid of uninvited roommates forever, seal all entry points such as cracks and holes in your house specifically in your attic, basement, or any other dark, tight, and cold areas.
+To get rid of uninvited roommates forever, seal all entry points such as cracks and holes in your house, specifically in your attic, basement, or any other dark, tight, and cold areas.
 A simple sealant or waterproof caulking will do the job.
-Also, ensure that there no pipework or plumbing is leaking moisture or is exposed to the outside.
+Also, ensure that no pipework or plumbing is leaking moisture or is exposed to the outside.

 6. Use Sealed Plastic Food Containers

 Silverfish are attracted to sugary foods, flour, oats, cereal, carbohydrates, as well as starch-rich ingredients.
 Therefore, leaving those foodstuffs in their boxes is not an ideal thing to do.
-Buy sturdy, airtight containers and pour your food there.
+Buy sturdy, airtight containers and put your food there.
 You do not want to experience pouring out a bowl of cereal to discover squirming insects swimming in it.

-7. Remove or Replace Wallpaper
+7. Remove Or Replace Wallpaper

-A wallpaper makes a highly sought after snack for silverfish.
+Wallpaper makes a highly sought after snack for silverfish.
 For them, it offers a delicious mix of papery and adhesive goodness.
 So check your wallpaper once in a while and if you notice holes in it or yellow staining, better take a closer look.
 The unwanted housemate may be already feasting on your beautiful wallpaper.
 In this case, it is better to remove and replace your wallpaper.
 To save you from the hassle of replacing the wallpaper in the future, consider painting the wall instead.

-8. Sprinkle DE or Diatomaceous Earth
+8. Sprinkle DE (Diatomaceous Earth)

 9. Use Silverfish Repellents

-Call the Experts
+Call The Experts

 If you hire a pest control service, expect to pay some bucks.
 Well, if you find a reliable pest control service provider in North Carolina, the money you will pay is surely worth the service.
 You do not have to spend time and money choosing and trying different silverfish repellents.
 The experts know exactly what to use and do to get rid of the nuisance.
 But make sure you choose pest experts who have already built a good reputation in the industry so you will get the result that you want.

-If you need the help from a reliable pest control company, feel free to contact Lake Norman Pest Control at 704-663-6440.
+Pest experts alone, however, cannot always keep silverfish at bay forever.
+Your cooperation and effort are needed.
+You have to commit to keeping your place clean and do precautionary measures not to attract the insects again.
+You have to do your part.
+If you need the help from a reliable pest control company, feel free to contact Lake Norman Pest Control at (704) 663-6440.
 The company is always ready to make your haven pest-free by using pet and human-friendly products and methods.
 To ensure that your property gets the right pest extermination solution, the team will make an inspection before performing any treatment.
 The team ensures that you get the best results.